-The Sub-Fund promotes environmental and/or social characteristics pursuant to article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
+Environmental and social characteristics The Sub-Fund promotes environmental and/or social characteristics pursuant to article 8 of the Sustainable Finance Disclosure Regulation ("SFDR").
 Information on the environmental and/or social characteristics of this Sub-Fund is available in the annex to this Prospectus.

-At least 75% of the portfolio is invested directly or indirectly in shares issued by companies or issuers having their registered office or exercising a predominant part of their activity in Greater China without restrictions in terms of allocation by security type, sector type or market capitalisation.

-The sub-fund may be invested up to a maximum of 25% in (i) money market instruments denominated in euros, at fixed or variable rates issued by public issuers or (ii) in sovereign bonds issued by a country of the euro zone, with a rating of at least "investment grade" according to the scale of the main rating agencies or a rating deemed equivalent by the Management Company.

-This Sub-Fund may acquire units of other undertakings for collective investment in transferable securities (UCITS) and/or open-ended undertakings for collective investment (UCIs) provided that no more than 10% of its net asset value is invested in the units of these UCITS and/or UCIs.
+Equities At least 75% of the portfolio is invested directly or indirectly in shares issued by companies or issuers having their registered office or exercising a predominant part of their activity in Greater China without restriction in terms of allocation by security type, sector type or market capitalisation.
+Debt securities and money market instruments The sub-fund may be invested up to a maximum of 25% in (i) money market instruments denominated euros, at fixed or variable rates issued by public issuers or (ii) in sovereign bonds issued by a country of the euro zone, with a rating of at least "investment grade" according to the scale of the main rating agencies a rating deemed equivalent by the Management Company.
+UCIs, investment funds, trackers and Exchange Traded Funds (ETF) This Sub-Fund may acquire units of other undertakings for collective investment in transferable securiti (UCITS) and/or open-ended undertakings for collective investment (UCIs) provided that no more than 10 of its net asset value is invested in the units of these UCITS and/or UCIs.
 The Sub-Fund may invest in funds managed by the Management Company or an affiliated company.
 The Sub-Fund may use trackers, listed index funds and exchange traded funds.

-The Sub-Fund may invest in closed-ended Real Estate Investment Trusts (REITs).

-In order to achieve its investment objective, the Sub-Fund may invest in futures traded on Eurozone and international markets, including emerging markets, for exposure or hedging purposes.

-The other derivatives that may be used by the portfolio manager for exposure or hedging purposes include CFDs (contracts for difference), forwards, forward exchange contracts, options (simple, barrier, binary), and swaps, involving one or more risks/underlying instruments in which the portfolio manager may invest.

-These derivatives allow the portfolio manager to expose the Sub-Fund to the following risks, while respecting the portfolio's overall constraints (within the limit of the Sub-Fund's net assets for each category unless another limit is provided):

-- equities;

-- currencies;

-- interest rate; and

-- ETF (financial instruments).

-The Sub-Fund may invest in securities with embedded derivatives (particularly warrants, p-notes, convertible bonds, EMTN, or subscription certificates) traded on regulated, organised or over-the-counter Eurozone and/or international markets.
-Such securities with embedded derivatives are commonly used to provide exposure to equity asset class.

-The amount of this type of investment in securities with embedded derivatives may not exceed 10% of the net assets.

-The Sub-Fund may use deposits in order to optimise its cash management.
-These trades are made within the limits set out in point 3 of the Part B of the prospectus.
-The Sub-Fund may hold cash with a maximum 20% of its net assets.
-The above mentioned 20% limit shall only be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and when such breach is justified having regard to the interests of the investors.
-Cash lending is prohibited.
+Real Estate Investment Trusts (REITs) The Sub-Fund may invest in closed-ended Real Estate Investment Trusts (REITs).
+Derivatives In order to achieve its investment objective, the Sub-Fund may invest in futures traded on Eurozone a international markets, including emerging markets, for exposure or hedging purposes.
+Categories of assets and The other derivatives that may be used by the portfolio manager for exposure or hedging purposes inclu CFDs (contracts for difference), forwards, forward exchange contracts, options (simple, barrier, binary), a swaps, involving one or more risks/underlying instruments in which the portfolio manager may invest. financial contracts These derivatives allow the portfolio manager to expose the Sub-Fund to the following risks, wh respecting the portfolio's overall constraints (within the limit of the Sub-Fund's net assets for each categor unless another limit is provided): - equities; currencies; interest rate; and Interest rate; and ETF (financial instruments).
+Securities with embedded derivatives The Sub-Fund may invest in securities with embedded derivatives (particularly warrants, p-not convertible bonds, EMTN, or subscription certificates) traded on regulated, organised or over-the-count Eurozone and/or international markets.
+Such securities with embedded derivatives are commonly used provide exposure to equity asset class.
+The amount of this type of investment in securities with embedded derivatives may not exceed 10% of t net assets.
+Deposits and cash The Sub-Fund may use deposits in order to optimise its cash management.
+These trades are made with the limits set out in point 3 of the Part B of the prospectus.
+The Sub-Fund may hold cash with a maximu 20% of its net assets.
+The above mentioned 20% limit shall only be temporarily breached for a period time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances require and when such breach is justified having regard to the interests of the investors.
+Cash lending prohibited.
+Cash borrowings The Sub-Fund may borrow cash within the limits, and subject to the conditions, set out in point 3.1.10.

+Carmignac

-The Sub-Fund may borrow cash within the limits, and subject to the conditions, set out in point 3.1.10. of Part B of the prospectus.
+Part B of the prospectus.